The Eternal Question…

 - Search up copycat recipes of the things you really love to make at home on your own.
 Many things you can buy for $20/plate can be made at home for much cheaper, but same or better quality.
 My favorite lettuce wraps are to die for, and when I make them at home I get 3 servings for the price of one at the store.

 I’ve accumulated a lot of teaching resources and belongings over the last few years, which has been a struggle for me to part with, especially knowing my teaching position might change over time.
 Which it definitely has.
 I went from teaching middle school, to primary school, to elementary school, all within a span of a year, mainly thanks to the Fort Mac fire and Jamie’s transfer.
-I am now trying to only purchase online resources that are easily portable via external harddrive or google drive rather than having paper copies of everything.
+I am now trying to only buy online resources that are easily portable via external hard drive or google drive and not having paper copies of everything.
 I do really love having books in my hand, the smell of them, and turning pages, but the reality is, if we move abroad I wont be able to take all my precious books.

 For clothing, we are working on getting rid of the clothing we do not wear anymore.
 If I haven’t worn it in a year its in the sell, donate, or toss pile.
 Before I purchase anything new, I need to get rid of others, and nothing is bought new unless it will be used for a long time down the road.